Skip to content

 The term “medical power of attorney” (MPOA) is often used interchangeably with “healthcare agent” or “healthcare proxy” within a healthcare directive.
 An MPOA is a legal document that grants someone else the authority to make medical decisions for you.

 So, where does the living will fit?
 A living will focuses on specific treatments, especially end-of-life care.
 An MPOA focuses on who has the power to make decisions.
-A comprehensive healthcare directive typically includes both elements: it specifies your treatment preferences (living will part) and appoints an agent (MPOA part) to carry them out.
+A complete healthcare directive typically includes both elements: it specifies your treatment preferences (living will part) and appoints an agent (MPOA part) to carry them out.

 In essence, the MPOA is the mechanism by which your living will’s instructions are potentially enforced and expanded upon.
 If you only have a living will, doctors have your instructions but no clear person to advocate for those instructions and make decisions in ambiguous situations.
 If you only have an MPOA, you have an advocate but no explicit instructions for them to follow, leaving them to guess your wishes.
 Combining them in a healthcare directive is the most effective strategy.